prince981620/Namaste-react/Namaste-food/README.md

-Simple website with Login and Signup page.
+# Simple website with Login and Signup page.
-Landing Page not added yet.
+ ## Navigate to Namaste-food
+ - npm install
+ - npm run dev